allguitars/NodeJS-Demo/notes/TestDrivenDevelopment.md

 # Test-driven Development (TDD)

-- A approach to build software.
+- A approach to build the software.
-- Also called Test-first.
+- Also called Test-first Development.
-- **You wirte your tests before writing the application or production code**.
+- **Write your tests before writing the application or production code**.

 ## Foundation of TDD